hemavardhan001/agent_of_ai/README.md

 # Agent of AI 🤖💼

 **Agent of AI** is a Python-based framework designed to simulate negotiations between autonomous agents, leveraging AI to model buyer-seller interactions in a realistic environment.
-This project demonstrates AI-driven decision-making, negotiation strategies, and interactive visualization using Streamlit.
+This project demonstrates AI-driven decision-making, negotiation strategies, and interactive visualization using .

 ---